 For hem allowance 1 inch (2-3 cms) is usually fine.
 You might leave more for lighter fabrics to get the fabric fall nicer, this is also up to you.

 Add the seam allowance everywhere you are planning to have an assembling seam.
 If the pattern is to be used on a fold, don't leave seam allowance ther (figure 6A).
 If you are about to have a center back seam, leave seam allowance there (figure 6B).

 How to add a facing to a skirt

-First, use some tracing paper to copy the upper part of the pattern (figure 7) and cut it out (figure 7-1).
+To draft the facing details, use some tracing paper to copy the upper part of the pattern (figure 7) and cut it out (figure 7-1).
+The facing is approximately 2 inches (5 cms) wide.
 Then, close the darts (figure 7-2) and smooth the curves (figure 7-3).

 Do the same for the front and for the back.

 The darts are removed from the facing because we don't want additional bulk in the waist area.

 Cut the facing from main fabric.
 Sew the darts, make the side seams and then assemble the skirt details with the facing ones.

 How to add a waistband to a skirt